 Mental Health Support

+As many as one in three PLWH suffers from depression.
+If not treated, depression can increase the risk for poor medication adherence, increased risk behaviors, and suicide.
+PLWH also have a high incidence of anxiety disorders.
+Correctional administrators need to ensure that sufficient mental health services are available to PLWH.
 In addition, mental health services can be useful in HIV prevention efforts.
-It is well-documented that high-risk behaviors contribute to the spread of HIV, and many of these behaviors are associated with loneliness, depression, low self-esteem, sexual compulsivity, sexual abuse, marginalization, lack of power, and oppression.
+It is well documented that high-risk behaviors contribute to the spread of HIV, and many of these behaviors are associated with loneliness, depression, low self-esteem, sexual compulsivity, sexual abuse, marginalization, lack of power, and oppression.
 Consequently, mental health specialists should be involved in HIV prevention programs.

 Ongoing Prevention Services

-It has been shown that trained inmate peer educators can effectively provide HIV education and orientation sessions within the inmate population.
-Health staff and peer educators should use educational materials that are written in the diverse languages found in prisons and jails.
-The HIV educational materials should be written for low reading levels and for a lower socioeconomic group.
-Correctional administrators can provide support to the training and maintenance of peer educators.
+Successful strategies to prevent HIV exposure include peer education, discharge planning, transitional case management, harm reduction techniques, and, as appropriate postexposure prophylaxis (PEP) and preexposure prophylaxis (PrEP).
+It has been shown that trained peer educators can effectively provide HIV education and orientation sessions in the correctional setting.
+Health staff and peer educators should use educational materials written in the diverse languages found in jails and prisons.
+The materials should be written at an 8th grade reading level and be culturally appropriate.
+Correctional administrators can support the training and maintenance of peer educators.

 Adopted by the National Commission on Correctional Health Care Board of Directors